 Competitive devaluation occurs when countries seek to reduce the value of their exchange rate to make their exports cheaper and gain a competitive advantage in world trade over other countries.
 This may encourage other countries to respond by also devaluing their currency to maintain their own competitive advantage.
 If countries are making great efforts to keep devaluing against each other, it could be termed a currency war.

-However if Japan devalues, then other countries, such as the UK and US, will see an appreciation in their currency.
-Therefore, the UK and US will lose competitiveness and may see lower domestic demand.
+However, if Japan devalues, then other countries, such as the UK and US, will see an appreciation in their currency.
+Therefore, the UK and the US will lose competitiveness and may see lower domestic demand.

 Therefore, if Japan devalues, it may encourage other countries to follow suit and also try and devalue.